 sma_20, ema_20, sector

 Old version wrote these calculated and enriched columns directly to the database.
-New version intentionally strips them — the column mapping comment now reads "Columns intentionally excluded (now owned by dbt)".
+New version strips them — column mapping comment now reads "Columns intentionally excluded (now owned by dbt)".

 from dotenv import load_dotenv